ShakirMahmud/HRNexus-Server/README.md

 ## 📋 Project Overview

-This is the server-side implementation for WorkFlow Pro, providing robust backend services for employee management, authentication, and data processing.
+This is the server-side implementation for HRNexus, providing robust backend services for employee management, authentication, and data processing.

 ## 🛠 Technologies Used